First Home Buyer's Guide

 The old saying ‘worst house in the best street’ is still good property advice.
 Prices can vary widely between suburbs and once you know what you are willing to live with (and without) you can start to build a picture of where are the places you can get it.

 What you can afford

 This is a hot topic in lending right now.
 How can you really work out what a person should be allowed to borrow?
-How can you really determine what living expenses are discretionary or essential.
-To some a weekly manny paddy is essential, to me it’s
+How can you really determine what living expenses are discretionary or essential?
+To some a weekly nanny paddy is essential, to others its not.

 A very quick rule of thumb is to work out the maximum amount you’d be happy to pay a month now,

 multiply that figure by 2.5 then add two zeros on to the end of that.

 Each lender has a different way of calculating what they think your maximum capacity should be and these figures can differ by hundreds of thousands.